dcluukko/Beep-Boop/README.md

 ## Description

 A program that takes user input of an integer value and returns a range of values starting from 0 and ending at the value of the user input.
-If the input contains a 1, 2, or 3, those values in the range will be replaced with "beep", "boop", and "I'm sorry Dave, I can't do that" respectively.
+If the range contains a 1, 2, or 3, those values in the range will be replaced with "beep", "boop", and "I'm sorry Dave, I can't do that" respectively.

 ### Specs